-The Rollover Agreement provides for a true-up adjustment in which additional cash of up to \$15.0 million could be paid by Darling if on the True-Up Date (the last day of the 13th full consecutive month following the closing of the Merger), the True-up Market Price (as defined in the Rollover Agreement) is less than \$10.002.
-If the True-Up Market Price exceeds \$10.002, no additional consideration will be paid.
-The Company initially valued this contingent consideration at fair value of approximately \$3.8 million based on the probability of the Company's stock will be less than the True-up Market Price as defined above.
+The Rollover Agreement provided for a true-up adjustment in which additional cash of up to \$15.0 million could have been paid by Darling if on the True-Up Date (the last day of the 13th full consecutive month following the closing of the Merger), the True-up Market Price (as defined in the Rollover Agreement) had been less than \$10.002.
+If the

+True-Up Market Price exceeds \$10.002, no additional consideration is required to be paid.
+The Company initially valued this contingent consideration at fair value of approximately \$3.8 million based on the probability that the Company's stock would be less than the True-up Market Price as defined above.
 At December 31, 2011, the contingent consideration was revalued to a value of zero as it was considered almost certain that the True-Up Market Price on January 31, 2012 would exceed \$10.002 as defined in the Rollover Agreement.
+On January 31, 2012, the True-up Market Price exceeded \$10.002 and therefore, no adjustment was paid under the Rollover Agreement.